Conditional Probation Discharge

 Twelve months after conditional discharge is completed, the Court allows a person to petition the Court to completely end the Court’s jurisdiction over the case.
 That means the case is completely closed and can never be re-opened again.
 Of course, the felony conviction stays on your criminal record along with records of any sentencing such as community service or jail time, but the sentence is fully served and complete, and the case is closed.

-The offender must be in compliance with his/her supervision.
-For this, several elements must be in place.
-These include housing stability, employment stability, completing all court-ordered treatment and programming, passing all drug or alcohol tests for the previous 6 months, steady progress toward meeting goals established together with the case worker, no non-compliance violations, and the department doesn’t have a good reason for not granting the conditional discharge.
+Other factors that may sway the Court's decision are that the offender must be in compliance with his/her supervision with no revocations while on probation.
+The Court will also consider housing stability, employment stability, completing all court-ordered treatment and programming, passing all drug or alcohol tests for the previous 6 months, steady progress toward meeting goals established together with the case worker, no non-compliance violations, and the department doesn’t have a good reason for not granting the conditional discharge.
+Lastly, a well organized and legally persuasive Petition must be filed to obtain such an order from a Court.
+Our attorneys have successfully obtained hundreds of Conditional Discharge Orders for our clients.
+We can likely help you too.

 Offenders of sexual or violent crimes and on lifetime supervision are not eligible for conditional discharge of probation.